 Where’s the -> Operator?

-In C and C++, two different operators are used for calling methods: you use . if you’re calling a method on the object directly and -> if you’re calling the method on a pointer to the object and need to dereference the pointer first.
+In C and C++, two different operators are used for calling methods: You use . if you’re calling a method on the object directly and -> if you’re calling the method on a pointer to the object and need to dereference the pointer first.
 In other words, if object is a pointer, object->something() is similar to (*object).something().

 Rust doesn’t have an equivalent to the -> operator; instead, Rust has a feature called automatic referencing and dereferencing.
 Calling methods is one of the few places in Rust with this behavior.

-Here’s how it works: when you call a method with object.something(), Rust automatically adds in &, &mut, or * so object matches the signature of the method.
+Here’s how it works: When you call a method with object.something(), Rust automatically adds in &, &mut, or * so that object matches the signature of the method.
 In other words, the following are the same:

 p1.distance(&p2);